Foster Care Program

 • Be awarded credit for all completed work in accordance with GCPS procedures

 The primary goal of the Foster Care Social Worker is to eliminate barriers to school enrollment and promote academic success for all students.
 In addition to providing support to local schools, the Foster Care Social Worker along with the school social workers serves as the link between families and community resources.
-The Foster Care Social Worker is responsible for providing on-going training to families, schools, and community resources in an effort to promote awareness, education and most of all sensitivity to the needs of students in foster care.
+The Foster Care Social Worker is responsible for providing ongoing training to families, schools, and community resources in an effort to promote awareness, education and most of all sensitivity to the needs of students in foster care.

 Please click on the link below to learn more: